smcalilly/writer/README.md

 (curl https://raw.githubusercontent.com/smcalilly/writer/main/download.sh | WRITER_DIR='writer' bash) && cd "$WRITER_DIR" && .src/install.sh
 ```

 This will download all the code and walk you through some steps to install your writer.
-Set

 ## Write with it
 If you want to make an alias for the command, in your shell's startup file, add: